European History - From Prehistory To 19TH Century

 The Roman Republic was headed by two

-the rulers had less power than monarchs due to separation of power, while
+the rulers had less power than monarchs due to the separation of power.
+Checks and balances were ensured between different state organizations through

 a complex constitution.